ContainerSolutions/runbooks/content/posts/kubernetes/pod-stuck-in-terminating-state.md

 ---
 title: "Pod Stuck In Terminating State"
+summary: "Pod Stuck In Terminating State"
 ---

 ## Overview {#overview}

-Pods have been deleted, and remain in a status of Terminated for more than a few seconds.
+A pod has been deleted, and remains in a status of Terminated for more than a few seconds.

 This can happen because: